jt-nti/ge2019/content/reviews/tactical-vote.md

   - Local knowledge
 ---

-Grassroots campaign that encourages the British electorate to vote tactically in the general election in order to kick the Tories out of government.
+A progressive grassroots campaign run by volunteers with the aim of stopping a Tory government.

 <!--more-->